Consumer medicine information

 • CROSUVA can be taken at any time of the day.
 It does not matter whether you take CROSUVA with food or on an empty stomach.

-If you forget to use CROSUVA
+If you forget to take CROSUVA

-CROSUVA should be used regularly at the same time each day.
+CROSUVA should be taken regularly at the same time each day.
 If you forget to take a dose of CROSUVA, take it as soon as you remember, as long as it is more than 6 hours before your next dose is due.
 Otherwise, wait until your next dose is due and take it as normal.

 Do not take a double dose to make up for the dose you missed.

-If you have trouble remembering when to take your medicine, ask your pharmacist for some hint.
+If you have trouble remembering when to take your medicine, ask your pharmacist for some hints.

-If you use too much CROSUVA
+If you take too much CROSUVA

 If you think that you have used too much CROSUVA, you may need urgent medical attention.